BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

 - Exploratory testing have been performed .

 #### 2.7 Test monitoring and control
-- Various periodic reports (daily/weekly/bi-weekly) will be generated to reflect the current status of the testing process.
+- Reports will be generated to reflect the current status of the testing process.

 ## 3. Test deliverables

-#### 3.1 Test plan - link to test plan
+#### 3.1 Test plan
 - The Test Plan is designed to describe all the details of testing for the following features:

    <li> Acces the site, Create a new user and insert personal details
    <li> Check payments methods
-   <li> Check de Menu with products
    <li> Managing and adding products in the cart
-   <li> Check is Voucher are applied
+   <li> Check is Voucher is applied
    <li> Check out and Shipping adress

 - The plan identifies the items and the features to be tested, the type of testing to be performed, the roles and responsibilities for testing process, the risks associated with the plan, the resources and schedule required to complete testing.